 Termination of employment is an inevitable part of personnel activity within any organization.

-If Terminating Due to Retirement: The Office of Human Resources will generally schedule a retirement counseling session prior to the effective date.
-This session will afford you an opportunity to discuss such issues as employee benefits, conversion privileges, retirement considerations, and to return CCRI-owned property (employee ID card, magnetic gate card for Warwick parking lot, office/building keys, etc.).
+The Office of Human Resources will generally schedule a retirement counseling session prior to the effective date.
+This session will afford the employee an opportunity to discuss such issues as employee benefits, conversion privileges, and retirement considerations.
+An exit survey will also be provided to collect confidential feedback from the employee regarding any concerns he or she may have.

-If Terminating Due to Other Circumstances: If an employee is terminating, an exit survey form is sent to provide the employee with an opportunity to voice issues or concerns confidentially.
+If an employee is terminating, an exit survey form is sent to provide the employee with an opportunity to voice issues or concerns confidentially.
 A personal interview can be arranged should the employee prefer that method.
-The employee's supervisor is responsible for re-acquiring CCRI-owned property (employee ID card, magnetic gate card for Warwick parking lot, office/building keys, etc.)
+The employee's supervisor is responsible for re-acquiring CCRI-owned property (employee ID card, office/building keys, etc.)

 Employees will receive their final pay in accordance with applicable state law.
 All unused vacation time will be paid out at the current rate of pay; unused sick and personal time are not reimbursed.

 Some benefits, such as life insurance, may be continued directly through the benefit provider, at the employee's expense, and at the rate prescribed by the provider, if the employee so chooses.
 The employee will be notified in writing of the benefits that may be continued and of the terms, conditions, and limitations of such continuance.

 In accordance with federal law, and with the exception of termination for gross negligence, all employees under the age of 65 will receive notification regarding their options under COBRA from the State's Division of Personnel.